-Bright Nights at Forest Park will be held from November 27 through January 5.
-Tickets start at $20 per car Monday through Thursday and $25 per car Friday through Sunday and holidays.
+Bright Nights at Forest Park will be held from November 24 through January 2 (closed November 29 and 30.)
+Tickets are $23 per car.
 After Fido’s spellbinding drive through the park, spend the night at the nearby pet-friendly Sheraton Springfield Monarch Place Hotel.

-Tanglewood Park Festival of Lights is open 6 p.m. to 11 p.m. from November 15 through January 1.
-Tickets start at $15 per car.
-See the lights by foot and car, and then cruise along to a pet-friendly room at the Quality Inn Clemmons just five minutes away.
+Tanglewood Park Festival of Lights is open 6 to 11 p.m. from November 12 through January 1.
+Tickets start at $20 per car.
+See the lights, and then cruise along to a pet-friendly room at the Quality Inn Clemmons just five minutes away.

 Winter Festival of Lights in Oglebay takes the spectator experience to the next level.
 Human visitors are equipped with new 3D “Sleigh” Bans.
 These futuristic holographic glasses transform every point of light into a magical performance.
 One of the most popular light shows in the country, Festival of Lights welcomes more than a million people every year to marvel at 90 different exhibits.
 It’s also the longest on our list, encompassing 300 acres of twinkling lights over a 6-mile drive.